andrewheiss/ath-pelican/content/pages/uses.md

 ## Graphic design

 - Though I regularly use LaTeX (through pandoc), I adore [InDesign CC](https://www.adobe.com/products/indesign.html) and use it to make fancier academic and policy documents.
-I also use it for all the typesetting I do for [BYU's Neal A. Maxwell Institute](http://mi.byu.edu/).
+I also used it for [all the typesetting I did](https://github.com/andrewheiss/maxwell-institute-typesetting/blob/master/books-i-made.md) for [BYU's Neal A. Maxwell Institute](http://mi.byu.edu/).
 - I use [Illustrator CC](https://www.adobe.com/products/illustrator.html) all the time to enhance graphics I make in R and to make non-data-driven figures and diagrams.
 - I use [Lightroom](https://www.adobe.com/products/photoshop-lightroom.html) and [Photoshop](https://www.adobe.com/products/photoshop.html) too, but less often nowadays.
 - Despite my dislike for Word and Excel, I use PowerPoint for all my presentations.
 It's not my favorite, but in the apocryphal words of Churchill, "PowerPoint is the worst form of slide editor, except for all the others."